Kaltsoon/data-management-and-databases/slidev/07-join-clauses.md

 - A common query requirement is to fetch data from the referenced table by matching the foreign key in one table to the primary key in another
 - For example, _"What is the name of each course instance's teacher?"_
 - We need to select course instance columns from the `CourseInstance` table and **join** them with the teacher columns from the `Teacher` table based on the `teacher_number` foreign key column value
-- The referential integrity and such **join operations** are the key features which dinstuingish the relational database management systems from other database management systems
+- The referential integrity and such **join operations** are the key features which distinguish the relational database management systems from other database management systems

 ---